 Moisturise from the inside out.
 Keep a bottle of water with you at all times and make sure you drink every hour.

-Having some Tea-Tree Oil to hand is great for when a particularly nasty spot strikes.
+Having some Tea-Tree Oil to hand is great for when a particularly nasty spot strikes and for many, it's the best spot cream.
 But use it sparingly, too much Tea-Tree can dry out your skin.

 Before bed, wash off the day.
 Cleanse and moisturize just as you did in the morning.